avivamunshi/BiasCheckCityWiki/README.md

 7. **Conducts data analysis to calculate total-articles-per-population (a ratio representing the number of articles per person)  and high-quality-articles-per-population (a ratio representing the number of high-quality articles per person) on a state-by-state and divisional basis.**

 9. **Results from the analysis showcasing the following answers:**
    a.
-Top 10 US states by coverage: The 10 US states with the highest total articles per capita (in descending order) - analysis_1
+Top 10 US states by coverage: The 10 US states with the highest total articles per capita (in descending order) - `analysis_1.csv`
    b.
-Bottom 10 US states by coverage: The 10 US states with the lowest total articles per capita (in ascending order) - analysis_2
+Bottom 10 US states by coverage: The 10 US states with the lowest total articles per capita (in ascending order) - `analysis_2.csv`
    c.
-Top 10 US states by high quality: The 10 US states with the highest high quality articles per capita (in descending order) - analysis_3
+Top 10 US states by high quality: The 10 US states with the highest high quality articles per capita (in descending order) - `analysis_3.csv`
    d.
-Bottom 10 US states by high quality: The 10 US states with the lowest high quality articles per capita (in ascending order) - analysis_4
+Bottom 10 US states by high quality: The 10 US states with the lowest high quality articles per capita (in ascending order) - `analysis_4.csv`
    e.
-Census divisions by total coverage: A rank ordered list of US census divisions (in descending order) by total articles per capita - analysis_5
+Census divisions by total coverage: A rank ordered list of US census divisions (in descending order) by total articles per capita - `analysis_5.csv`
    f.
-Census divisions by high quality coverage: Rank ordered list of US census divisions (in descending order) by high quality articles per capita - analysis_6
+Census divisions by high quality coverage: Rank ordered list of US census divisions (in descending order) by high quality articles per capita - `analysis_6.csv`
 These results have been saved as csv's with their corresponding names above in the `results` folder of this repo.

 ## Data Files
 `article_1.csv`: Contains Wikipedia article data.
+Saved in `data` folder.
 `quality_1.csv`: Contains quality scores for articles.
+Saved in `data` folder.
 `wp_scored_city_articles_by_state.csv`: Merged dataset with state, regional division, population, article title, revision ID, and article quality.
-Output files based on analysis results.
-This has also been saved in the repository as instructed under the same name.
+Saved in `data` folder.

 ## Known Issues and Special Considerations
 Authentication: Ensure that you have obtained the required access token for the Wikimedia APIs.